vesa-poyhonen/opensearch/README.md

 ## Setup

 OpenSearch images use amazonlinux:2 as the base image.
-If you run Docker locally, set Docker to use at least 4 GB of RAM in Preferences > Resources.
+If you run Docker locally, set Docker to use at least 4 GB of RAM in *Preferences* > *Resources*.

-Generate the certificates for the cluster :
+Generate the certificates for the cluster:

 ```bash
 bash generate-certs.sh
 ```

-Build and start the cluster :
+Build and start the cluster:

 ```bash
 docker-compose up --build -d
 ```

-Initialize the security plugin :
+Initialize the security plugin:

 ```bash
 bash init-security.sh
 ```

-Test the connecion :
+Test the connecion:

 ```bash
 curl -XGET --insecure https://localhost:9200 -u admin:dashboard